WinterSnowfall/chiatter/README.md

 ![grafana_datasource](Grafana_Datasource.png)

 **❄** Charts?
 Dashboards?
 Where, how, you ask?
 I've included a sample dashboard of my very own design.
-Find the hidden import dashboard option in Grafana and used the provided json file (also under `misc`).
+Find the hidden import dashboard option in Grafana and use the provided json file (also under `misc`).
 Think of it as an NPC given side-quest and figure it out!

 ## Why "chiatter"?